Book review

 - • Performance and recording mindset

-- • Exercises you can do without a piano
+- • Exercises without a piano

 Cons